 Manual payout Any non-automated payout.
 MICS Minimum internal control standards in this part.
 Patron A person who is a customer or guest of the gaming operation and may interact with a Class II game.
 Also may be referred to as a "player".
-Player interface Any component(s) of a Class II gaming system, including an electronic or technologic aid (not limited terminals, player stations, handhelds, fixed units, etc.), that directly enables player interaction in a Class II game.
+Player interface Any component(s) of a Class II gaming system, including an electronic or technologic aid (not limited to terminals, player stations, handhelds, fixed units, etc.), that directly enables player interaction in a Class II game.

 Prize payout Payment to a player associated with a winning or qualifying event.
 Sample A set of records, data or elements drawn from a larger population and analyzed to estimate the characteristics of that population.
 Shift A time period, unless otherwise approved by the tribal gaming regulatory authority, not to exceed 24 hours.
-SICS (System of Internal Control Standards) and segregation of function, and is comprised of written policies, procedures, and standard practices based on overarching regulatory standards specifically designed to create a system of checks and
+SICS (System of Internal Control Standards) An overall operational framework for a gaming operation that incorporates principles of independence and segregation of function, and is comprised of written policies, procedures, and standard practices based on overarching regulatory standards specifically designed to create a system of checks and balances to safeguard the integrity of a gaming operation and protect its assets from unauthorized access, misappropriation, forgery, theft, or fraud.